helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 ## Implementation Phases
  For HIP implementation, Helium Mobile has agreed to do the following:

-- Update the Helium Builder app to require a picture be uploaded when new assertions are done for outdoor Wi-Fi Access Points
+- Update the Helium Builder app to require a picture be uploaded when new assertions are done for outdoor Wi-Fi access points
 - Update the Helium Builder app to change the maximum height an outdoor Wi-Fi Access Point can be asserted to at 100 feet
-- For any outdoor Wi-Fi Access Points asserted greater than 100 feet, give each of those Access Points a 0X multiplier until the height is            asserted to 100 feet or less.
+- For any outdoor Wi-Fi access points asserted greater than 100 feet, give each of those access points a 0X multiplier until the height is            asserted to 100 feet or less.
 - Submit to the MOBILE oracle instances where they deactivate a device to include the deactivation reason and deactivation length.